Fergal McGoldrick - Associate

 Outside defamation and privacy, he maintains a significant public law practice, acting for, amongst others, a large non-departmental public body charged with producing numerous sensitive decisions annually.
 He has also assisted in the preparation of various CEOs, senior civil servants, academics, and lawyers for appearances before statutory hearings and inquiries.

-In addition to his litigation experience, he regularly delivers guest lectures in Media Law to students on the MA in Journalism at Ulster University, was consulted on the Northern Ireland chapter of McNae’s Essential Law for Journalists, (24th Ed., June 2018) and has provided commentary to the media on media law matters.
+In addition to his litigation experience, he regularly delivers guest lectures on media law to students on the MA in Journalism at Ulster University, was consulted on the Northern Ireland chapter of McNae’s Essential Law for Journalists, (24th Ed., June 2018) and has provided commentary to the media on media law matters.

-Fergal graduated with an LL.B.
-(Hons.)
-Degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LL.M in International Human Rights Law and a Master’s Degree in Business Studies.
+Fergal graduated with a (LLB honours) degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LLM in International Human Rights Law and a masters degree in Business Studies.
 He subsequently qualified as a solicitor from the Institute of Professional Legal Studies (Queen’s University) with commendation, and was awarded the Mills Selig Prize on qualification.